cornyyumi/MSA-2022-Phase-2--Backend/2. Backend/MSA.Phase2.Weatherman/MSA.Phase2.Weatherman/README.md

 Middleware
 * Demonstrate an understanding of how these middleware via DI (dependency injection) simplifies your code.
+Depedency Injection simplfies the code by passing the created objects/middleware into the application code, without having to show exactly what happens when doing so.
+The registration of the services happen in the Program.cs,and then the middleware can be added by injecting

 ### Testing/Unit Testing (NUnit/Swagger)